MatthewWid/Whirl/doc/documentation/classes.md

 <span class="tI">
 	**Integer**
-	The number of frames elapsed since the game's beggining.
+	The number of frames elapsed since the game's beginning.
 </span>

 ## Methods